imkailey/2020-10-26-ACV-JRNL/2020-10-09-RTF-full-lecture-notes.md

 - post master general
   - at time post offices did things to do morality stuff
 - to stop legal censorship
-- everyone thought he was doing things to help the thigns
+- everyone thought he was doing things to help the things
 - failed
 - brought in two other people
 - films should avoid sin bc it makes us do sin